 A project is currently underway to increase the drinking water storage capacity at the Newman Water Treatment Plant.
 The project will increase the reserve storage at the Newman WTP to manage the risk during an event of an unplanned treatment plant fault or unexpected natural event.
-Completion of the project is currently expected in March 2024.
+Completion of the interim tanks is currently expected in November 2024, while the completion of upgrades to drinking water and raw water tanks is expected in 2026.